Welcome to Gonzaga University!

 There are a few pre-arrival requirements and some steps we strongly suggest you take before coming to campus.

-- Required: New Student Health Clearance process and Mandatory Immunizations in the secure online portal.
-(For students starting in the Fall 2018 semester, this process is due July 17, 2018.)
+*Required*: New Student Health Clearance process in the secure online portal.

-- The New Student Health Clearance process for students starting at Gonzaga in the Fall 2018 semester is due July 17, 2018.
+- The New Student Health Clearance process for students starting at Gonzaga in the Summer & Fall 2020 semester, this is DUE July 17, 2020.

 - Failure to submit these forms through the online patient portal will result in a hold on your registration.